 Sony’s Xperia Z5 is a larger phone, verging on phablet dimensions.
 Available in a variety of finishes, we’re reviewing and giving away one in a stunning gold finish.
-But is it a good enough smartphone for you to spend time reading this review and entering our giveaway?
+But is it a good enough smartphone for you to spend time reading this review?

 The Sony Xperia Z5: What’s Inside?

 This phone comes with a lot of spec.

 Requiring a nano SIM, the inside of the 146 x 72 x 7.3 mm case is packed full of tech, the highlight of which is the Qualcomm MSM8994 Snapdragon 810 chipset with a Quad-core 1.5 GHz Cortex-A53 CPU and Adreno 430 GPU, backed up by hefty 3Gb of RAM.

 Several versions of the Xperia Z5 are available, including the Xperia Z5 Premium, a super flagship boasting a 5.5 inch 4K display.
 The model we’re reviewing, however, is the Xperia Z5, the standard flagship, still with phablet dimensions (a slightly smaller 5.2 inch), but with a more battery friendly Full HD 1920 x 1080 pixel display, complete with Sony’s TRILUMINOS™ with Live Color LED for remarkable color reproduction.

 A microSD slot – in the same caddy as the nano SIM – will support up to 200 GB, which will add to the 32GB internal storage.